April 16, 2020

 As an example, consider cell phones.
 The history of cell phones is that they were incredibly expensive in the beginning and became rapidly cheaper over time, until the primary competitive argument of one company against another was the cost of the phone or the cost of the service.
 When Steve Jobs and Apple introduced the iPhone, they turned that pricing model on its head.
 While the iPhone is a cell phone, it's also much more than that.
 It's really a supercomputer in your pocket.

 Other companies immediately began copying aspects of the cell phone.
 Predictably a race to the bottom in terms of pricing began all over again, with one exception.
 That exception is Apple.

-Why is it that you can now buy an Android phone/computer for very little, in some cases, nothing, when an iPhone still costs over $1,000 on average.
+That is why you can now buy an Android phone/computer for very little, while an iPhone still costs over $1,000 on average.
 Is it because iPhone users are stupid?
 Of course not.
 Is it because the iPhone is intrinsically superior to its competitors?
 Maybe.
 But I don't think that's the answer either.
-I think the reason that the Apple device sells for many times its competitors’ price is because consumers recognize that it provides many times the value.
+I think the reason that the Apple device sells for many times its competitors’ price is that consumers recognize that it provides many times the value.